 Why does it take a month to receive scores?

 AAMC scales and equates each exam after each test day.
 This takes 30 to 35 days.
 The scaling and equating process is done to account for small differences in the difficulty of test questions when we convert the number of questions you answer correctly to the MCAT score scale.
 This time also allows students to submit any concerns they have about exam questions or testing conditions.
 The AAMC then reviews and investigates each concern.
 So, due to this careful analysis and review of feedback from each exam date, we aren’t able to provide a score immediately after you complete your exam.

 Understanding percentile ranks

 The percentile ranks provided on your score report show the percentages of test takers who received the same scores or lower scores on the exam than you did.
 They show how your scores compare to the scores of other examinees.

 Every year on May 1, the percentile ranks are updated using data from one or more testing years.
 These annual updates ensure that the percentile ranks reflect current and stable information about your scores.
 This means that changes in percentile ranks from one year to another reflect meaningful changes in the scores of examinees, rather than year-to-year fluctuations.
 Updating percentile ranks is consistent with industry practice.

-Please note the new percentile ranks are very similar to the percentile ranks in use from May 1, 2016 through April 30, 2017.
 You can view the percentile ranks.
 For more information, see the FAQ How do I understand my percentile ranks?

 If you look at your scores in theafter May 1, you will see these percentile ranks.
 Please note that percentile ranks will not change much from one year to the next.